ShubhadeepSadhukhan1993/fastSF/README.md

 #### test: test_switch

-*true*: For running in test mode.
+`true`: For running in test mode.
 Idealized velocity and scalar fields are generated internally by the code.
 Computed structure functions are compared with analytical results.
-The code is PASSED if the percentage difference between the two results is less than 1e10.
+The code is PASSED if the percentage difference between the two results is less than `1e-10`.

-*false*: The "regular" mode, in which the code reads the fields from the hdf5 files in the "in" folder.
+`false`: The "regular" mode, in which the code reads the fields from the hdf5 files in the "in" folder.

 ### ii) Files Required: